Bengal: Indian Bengal

 West Bengal is a constituent state of the Republic of India, with local executives and assemblies- features shared with other states in the Indian federal system.
 The president of India appoints a governor as the ceremonial representative of the union government.
 The governor appoints the chief minister on the nomination of the legislative assembly.
 The chief minister is the traditionally the leader of the party or coalition with most seats in the assembly.
 President's rule is often imposed in Indian states as a direct intervention of the union government led by the prime minister of India.
+The Bengali-speaking zone of India carries 48 seats in the lower house of India, Lok Sabha.

 Each state has popularly elected members in the Indian lower house of parliament, the Lok Sabha.
 Each state nominates members to the Indian upper house of parliament, the Rajya Sabha.

 The state legislative assemblies also play a key role in electing the ceremonial president of India.
 The former president of India, Pranab Mukherjee, was a native of West Bengal and a leader of the Indian National Congress.
+The former leader of opposition of India, Adhir Ranjan Chowdhury is from West Bengal.
+He has been elected from Baharampur Lok Sabha constituency.

-The two major political forces in the Bengali-speaking zone of India are the Left Front and the Trinamool Congress, with the Bharatiya Janata Party (BJP) and the Indian National Congress being minor players.
+The major political forces in the Bengali-speaking zone of India are the Left Front and the Trinamool Congress, the Indian National Congress and the Bharatiya Janata Party.
+The Bengali-speaking zone of India is considered stronghold for Communism in India.
+Bengalis are known not to vote on communal lines but in recent years this conception has how changed.
+The West Bengal based Trinamool Congress is now the third largest party of India in terms of number of MP or MLA after the Bharatiya Janata Party and the Indian National Congress.
+Earlier the Communist Party of India (Marxist) held this position.